Chicago Travel Costs: The Honest Budget Guide

 More Chicago Guides

-• Planning your Chicago days?
+- Ready to plan your days?
 Our 3-day Chicago itinerary covers the best day-by-day plan with honest time and cost estimates for every stop.

-• Want to see more without spending money?
-Our guide to free things to do in Chicago covers the best no-cost experiences by neighborhood.
+- Want to stretch your budget further?
+Our guide to free things to do in Chicago covers 20 no-cost experiences by neighborhood.

-• Want to see everything Chicago has to offer?
+- Not sure what to prioritize?
 Our Chicago bucket list covers the 25 best experiences with honest assessments of each.